PropTechTools/PTT-API-Solutions/ptt-mikro-api.md

 ### General information:

-* The file `file display_input.js` is included to manage the display of userinputfields.
+* The file `display_input.js` is included to manage the display of userinputfields.
 <br>=> The user will only be able to input the minimum amout of necessary data.

 ### Easy integration:

 * Requesttime around **10 sec**
-* User enters all userdata, all userdata is collected and requested in **one request** at the end of the Process.
+* User enters all userdata, all userdata is collected and sent in **one request at the end** of the process.

 ### Advanced integration: